-About 3 years ago I accepted a wonderful position as the head English Teacher at a sleep away summer camp for 8 weeks in the mountains outside of Burgos, Spain.
-It was a lot of hard work and long hours but the summer of fun, memories, adventures and a solid tan more than made up for it!
-Since I was the only native teacher on site, it was an amazing opportunity to not only share my culture but to get a more intimate glance into vibrant culture of Spain as well.
+About 3 years ago I accepted a wonderful position as the head English Teacher at a sleep-away summer camp for 8 weeks in the mountains outside of Burgos, Spain.
+It was a lot of hard work and long hours but the summer of fun, memories, adventures, and a solid tan more than made up for it!
+Since I was the only native teacher on-site, it was an amazing opportunity to not only share my culture but to get a more intimate glance into the vibrant culture of Spain as well.

 Our days were filled with every type of camp activity imaginable including; face painting, fort building, swimming, hiking, Olympic games, scavenger hunts, spelunking, cliff jumping (for the monitors only!), obstacle courses, white water rafting, rock climbing, arts and crafts, cooking classes, music classes and of course…ENGLISH CLASS!

 Although we had several different groups over the course of 8 weeks, the day-to-day structure for each camp was the same.

 8:00 Camp monitors must report to the cafeteria for morning meeting

 8:15 Wake up campers

 11:00 Free Time

 14:00 Choose your activity: Games, Football, Frisbee, Arts & Crafts

 21:00 Evening activity (Ghost stories in the woods, scavenger hunts, haunted hikes, game night etc)